 On Twitter, YG responded by assuring fans there would be new releases in 2020:

 “YG is all ears when it comes to fans’ concerns regarding BLACKPINK, as well as all of our artists.
 BLACKPINK is at the last leg of [their] 2019-20 world tour, consisting of 32 concerts in four continents, 23 cities with now ending with Japan dome tour.
 At the same time, they are working hard at the recording studio for their new album.
 We appreciate Blinks’ interest and would like to ask you to continue supporting the girls working on their album release schedules in [the] early part of 2020.

 All of us at YG would like to express our deepest gratitude to the fans and would like to take this opportunity to share with you that we are doing our absolute best to give BLACKPINK and Blinks the best music YG has to offer.”

 Here’s the thing: it was Yang Hyun-suk, founder and head of YG Entertainment, who first promised new music from Blackpink back in February.
-The timing is suspect.
+For some fans online, the timing is suspect.
 The following month—when the aforementioned mini-album was supposed to drop—Seungri, a member of the mega-popular K-pop boy band BIGBANG, was booked during a police raid at a nightclub he runs in Seoul, following allegations that he supplied “drug-addled” women for clients to have sex with for money.
 In the press, the incident and ongoing investigation has been referred to as “the Burning Sun Scandal,” and Seungri promptly apologized and left the industry.
-Prior to Blackpink, BIGBANG was YG Entertainment’s biggest client.
-Two months later, Yang Hyun-suk resigned from his position.
+Two months later, Yang Hyun-suk resigned from his position as well.